 Related Journals of Molecular Diagnostics

 Journal of Molecular Diagnostics, Expert Review of Molecular Diagnostics, Expert Opinion on Medical Diagnostics

 ‘Journal of Cellular & Molecular Pathology’ aims to provide a common platform for Medical Practitioners, Pathologists and Researchers to discuss and focus about various diseases and ailments with emphasis on cellular and/or molecular alterations and their mechanisms.
 The journal seeks high quality papers on scientific advances in various fields like Cytology, Cellular injury, Cell receptors, Carcinogenesis, Disease Markers, Diagnostic Pathology, Immunopathology, Molecular Genetics, Forensic and legal pathology, hematology, microbiology, chemical pathology, Molecular Pathology.
 The Journal would publish peer-reviewed original research papers, case reports, letters to the editor, short communications, review articles, critiques, controversies, methods, technical notes, case studies and articles of special nature on the above mentioned topics.

-You may submit your valuable work at www.editorialmanager.com/imedpubjournals/ or can submit it through our online portal or can even mail as an attachment to the Editorial Office at firstname.lastname@example.org
+You may submit manuscript as E-mail an attachment to the Editorial Office at [email protected]medpub.com

 Pathology is a branch of medical science primarily concerning the examination of organs, tissues, and bodily fluids in order to make a diagnosis of disease.
 The main branches of pathology are clinical pathology, anatomical pathology or a combination of the two, referred to as general pathology.